Educators weigh in on how they prefer to receive feedback and where they struggle when offering it to others.

 In his book Drive, Daniel Pink describes how motivation is developed through the combination of autonomy, opportunities for mastery, and a driving purpose.
 With our North Plainfield team — after establishing that as adult learners we all learn and process our learning in different capacities — it seemed only natural that we create space for teacher leaders to consider the issues they were passionate about and ways they might use their passions to enrich their school community.
 For their passion projects to be successful, we needed three critical components: Community of practice Before starting any training for teacher leaders — especially across a district, with teachers who may not usually work together — it is crucial to develop a safe space where participants feel supported and heard.
 Participants need to be willing to take risks, and also pilot, revise, and push restart on their plans.
 To help develop a community of practice, we used reflection and sharing strategies such as our Success and Dilemma protocol and A Picture Tells the Story.
 Administrator involvement We worked closely with North Plainfield’s administrators, who helped teachers with logistical questions and concerns throughout the year.
 The district is spread out across several schools, and when a group of teacher leaders was planning on implementing a committee to oversee functions and events that would create school spirit, the administrators were able to suggest teachers from other schools who might also be interested in joining this committee.
 As a result, district-wide events such as a reinvigorated pep rally and an evening fitness event for parents and students were created.
 This concept can be replicated in any school district where the administrators are a part of the professional learning.
 As outsiders to the school, we do not have the privilege to know all of the teachers in a district; this is where having engaged and supportive administration is crucial for bridging the gap between professional learning and teachers, particularly when the professional learning is designed to highlight teachers’ passions.
 Actionable goals Allow teachers time and space to brainstorm their passion projects, and use meeting time to plan them with actionable goals in mind.
 Dr. Roberta Lenger Kang's Strategic Planning for School Change article guided this idea as we worked to incorporate modified design thinking components for small groups into our time with North Plainfield, and as teachers developed individual and collaborative action plans.
 Approaching this process by first testing a plan and then piloting, tinkering, and iterating is a cycle that can be replicated by any school district — provided that everyone involved feels safe to take risks and fail forward.

-What changes are being made in school communities?
+What changes are being made in communities?

 Teacher leaders are implementing so many wonderful passion projects in North Plainfield.
 Their projects are rooted in their passions, and their passions stemmed from improvements they wanted to make in their school community.
 In challenging areas, teachers saw new opportunities.
 Here are just a few examples: